 All deadlines are in the AoE time zone, in 2020.

 Two types of submissions are accepted, which will be reviewed to the same standards:

 Submissions should be prepared using LaTeX, and must be submitted in PDF format.
-Submission is currently open, and can be perfomed at the following web page:
+Submission has now closed.

 One or more best paper awards may be given out at the discretion of the PC chairs.
 Selected contributions will be offered extended keynote slots in the program.